FikriAbdillah01/house-price-prediction/README.md

 1. The accuration of machine learning predict the price of the rest of the house

-2. Rumah seperti apa yang ada di Iowa Real Estate.
+2. What kind of homes are available in Iowa Real Estate.

-3. Range harga rumah di Iowa Real Estate
+3. Home price ranges in Iowa Real Estate

 ## Data Sources